merrywhether/ip6plus-tracker/README.md

 # iPhone 6+ CLI tracking Tool

 This is a Python-based command line tool to allow you track the inventory of iPhone 6+s at your local Apple Store.
-I can only guarantee that it will run on a Mac (due to the nature of some of the sound events), and it is based entirely on standard-library functionality to ensure the easiest setup for non-developers.
+I can only guarantee that it will run on a Mac (from testing) but it is designed for cross-platform functionality, and it is based entirely on standard-library functionality to ensure the easiest setup for non-developers.

 This tool was developed for the MacRumors community, as posted [here](http://forums.macrumors.com/showthread.php?p=19868260#post19868260).